Why CLM Challenges Persist

 Reviews become overdue and accumulate into backlogs.

-Data Quality (in progress)
+First Time Data Quality

 Client data is not consistently accurate, complete, or usable.